ViuCoding/universal-plastic-vincenzo-cristiano/README.md

 ## About The Project

   <p align="left">
-    This project is my entry for the tech test provided by Universal Plastic. <br /><br />
+    This project is my entry for the tech interview provided by Universal Plastic. <br /><br />
     <h3>Area Selector</h3>
     <p>The Area Selector screen allows users to input latitude and longitude and displays the corresponding place on a map.</p>
     <h3>Weather City</h3>